chumpatrol1/blob_ball/README.md

 **Changelog**
-* Added Mirror Blob
+* Added Arcade Blob
-* Buffed Rock Blob and Nerfed Water Blob
+* Buffed Fire Blob, Cop Blob, Glue Blob and Changed Boxer Blob
+* Added wavedashing (Focus for a second, then press left or right for a speed boost!)
-* Added Blob Info to the Almanac!
+* Added an interactive tutorial!
 * Improved Key Rebinding
-* Added several game rules
+* Changed save data location and added an update checker
 * Added UI Toggle, which determines whether or not the UI appears on the top or bottom